puentebravo/Horiseon-refactor/README.md

 Changelog:

 - Alt tags added to images to comply with WCAG 2.1
-- Fixed link leading to search engine optimization; link should now path to correct section
+- Fixed link leading to search engine optimization article; link should now path to correct section
 - Re-configured Article images to float left for accessibility
 - Added semantic HTML tags for clarity and accessibility
 - Consolidated CSS selectors with identical values